 I’m an original backer since when it first was announced way back in 2012.

+I wanted to distance myself from the game before posting on my blog since Star Citizen is (still) in development.
 Thoughts about the game’s development tend to be polarized and I did not want my fan enthusiasm to compromise my perception of the game.

 Maybe now’s the time to clarify some misconceptions and point some concerns regarding Chris Robert’s massively crowdfunded project.